-High blood sugar can harm many parts of the body, such as the eyes, heart, blood vessels, nerves, and kidneys.
+Over time, high blood sugar can harm many parts of the body, such as your eyes, heart, blood vessels, nerves, and kidneys.
 It can also increase your risk for other health problems (complications).

-If your doctor thinks that you have type 2 diabetes, he or she will ask you questions about your medical history, do a physical examination, and order a blood test that measures the amount of sugar in your blood.
+If your doctor thinks that you have type 2 diabetes, he or she will order blood tests that measure the amount of sugar in your blood.
+Blood glucose tests and other tests are used.
+Your doctor will also ask you questions about your medical history and do a physical exam.

 Health Tools help you make wise health decisions or take action to improve your health.

 When your blood sugar (glucose) stays too high for too long, it causes type 2 diabetes.

 It happens when:

 Insulin is a hormone that helps your body use sugar from your food as energy.
 It also helps your body store extra sugar in muscle, fat, and liver cells.
 Without insulin, this sugar can't get into your cells to do its work.
 It stays in your blood instead.
 This can cause high blood sugar levels.

 You're more likely to get type 2 diabetes if you: